 Network Solutions blog: How to Recognize and Prevent Homograph Attacks

-When the Internet was first created, it was based on using Roman alphabet characters in domain names.
+When the Internet was first created, it was based on using Roman alphabets in domain names.
 This is the character set that is used by many of the world’s languages, but not all of them.
-As the Internet expanded across the globe, it connected countries where other alphabets were in use, such as Arabic or Mandarin.
+As the Internet expanded across the globe, it connected countries where other alphabets were in use: think Arabic or Mandarin.

-There is an important lesson here for IT professionals: watch out for injection-style attacks across your web infrastructure.
-Every element of your web pages can be compromised, even rarely-used tiny icon files.
-By paying attention to all possible threats today, you’ll save yourself and your organization a lot of trouble tomorrow.
+There is an important lesson here for IT professionals: be on the lookout for injection-style attacks across your web infrastructure.
+Every element of your webpages can be compromised, even rarely-used tiny icon files.

 Leave a Reply